 You will be asked to authenticate to connect to the FPC.
-Use the exit command to end the session and return to the management board CLI.
+Use the exit command to end the session and return to the CLI from which you ran the original command.

 execute load-balance slot nmi-reset <slot-map>

 Perform an NMI reset on selected FPCs.
 The NMI reset dumps registers and backtraces of one or more FPCs to the console.
 After the data is dumped, the FPCs reboot.
 While the FPCs are rebooting, traffic is distributed to the remaining FPCs.
 The FPCs should restart normally and traffic can resume once they are up and running.
 You can use the diagnose sys confsync status command to verify that the FPCs have started up.